-Even with the blank stares and people being unable to relate, I am still giving you permission to revel in the awesome experiences you’re having!
-The places you’re going, food you’re trying, and people you’re meeting!
+Even with the blank stares and people being unable to relate, I am still permitting you to revel in the awesome experiences you’re having!
+The places you’re going, the food you’re trying, and the people you’re meeting!
 Your experiences are awesome.
 And if you want to talk about it, talk about it.
 Talking about it is your way of trying to share a sliver of your experience with a loved one.

 So next time you feel as though nobody can relate, or even feel guilty for having the experiences you’ve had… don’t.
 Next time you’re worried you’re being annoying just remember that if you were following the social “norm” you wouldn’t feel so annoying.
 The best we can do is to keep living life and hope that eventually, you’ll find someone to share these things with.
 And your incredible solo travel experience will continue to stay with you as the days and years pass by.